avraham-bernstein/avraham-bernstein.github.io/cv/AvrahamAbeBernstein-CV.md

 1. At that time, 1989, speech-to-text systems were not yet technically feasible or else exorbitantly expensive.

 2. Our hardware solution was based upon attaching a telescopically enhanced [light pen](https://en.wikipedia.org/wiki/Light_pen) to a then ubiquitous [CRT](https://www.howtogeek.com/722863/what-is-a-crt-and-why-dont-we-use-them-anymore/) display, where the light pen's select button was replaced with a [sip-and-puff  accessibility switch](https://enablingdevices.com/product/sip-and-puff-switches/).
-Normally a light pen needed to be ~1 cm from the display, but with our military grade optical enhancement it could be used ~80 cm away.
+Normally a light pen needed to be ~1 cm. from the display, but with our military grade optical enhancement it could be ~80 cm. away.

 3. My initial software invention overlaid half of the display with a [virtual keyboard](https://en.wikipedia.org/wiki/Virtual_keyboard), where the light pen was used to select a key.
 The final solution used an "expert mode" where a virtual _hidden_ keyboard covered 100% of the display, but a key popped up only when the light pen hovered over an individual key.

-4. The first user of the device was _Shulamit Gabai_ who was stricken with polio in all of her limbs by the _Or Akiva_ disaster where sewage leaked into the clean water system.
+4. The first user of the device was _Shulamit Gabai_ who was stricken with polio in all of her limbs by the _Or Akiva_ municipal disaster where sewage leaked into the clean water system.
 She was able to use the device to type 30 characters per minute, and thus was able to become an editor for a book publisher.

-5. For a new learning experience, I wrote the program in _Prolog_.
+5. For a new learning experience, I wrote the software in _Prolog_.

 </details>
 $endif